google/wuffs/std/flate/README.md

 by the HTTP network protocol.
 Zlib is used by the ELF executable and PNG image file formats.

+[Zip](https://support.pkware.com/display/PKZIP/APPNOTE) (also known as PKZIP) is another wrapper, similar to combining gzip with tar, that can compress multiple files into a single archive.
+Zip is widely used by the ECMA Office Open XML format, the OASIS Open Document Format for Office Applications and the Java JAR format.
+Parsing zip is not provided by this package, look at the `std/zip` package instead (TODO).

 For example, look at `test/testdata/romeo.txt*`.
 First, the uncompressed text:

     00000000: 526f 6d65 6f20 616e 6420 4a75 6c69 6574  Romeo and Juliet